 WHERE WERE THEY LAST YEAR?

 WHAT DO THEY DO?

-COME SEE ...
-EXPO ROMA'88
+COME SEE...EXPO ROMA'88

-Attention SMC Freshman

-Clue # 2 Red, Red Paint It Red November 12
+Attention SMC Freehman Clue # 2 Red, Red Paint It Red November 12

-before long a female student will be se-lected to represent ND at thhe bowl game. let's not embarrass ND again. let's pick someone with a little class who knows something about the Irish.
+before long a female student will be selected to represent ND at thhe bowl game, let's not embarrass ND again, let's pick someone with a little class who knows something about the Irish.

-CLUB 23 Try the pool table or English
+CLUB 23 Try the pool table or English darts.

-darts.

 COMING SOON!
 TOM KING'S 21st BD 11-11-88

-Can leave/tetum anvtime!!
+HELPIII I desperately need a ride to exit 22 on the PA turnpike for Thanksgiving.
+Can leave+teturn anytime!!
 Will share expenses/ driving!
 Call Aileen x4975.

-I NEED PENN ST. TIX 2 GA, 2 STU Call
+I NEED PENN ST. TIX 2 GA, 2 STU Call JJ 1661

-would dare miss the Senior Christmas HELP!!!
-I desperately need a ride to exit 22 on the PA turnpike for Thanksgiving. dance on Dec.
-2. Even little Susie Lou Who is going.
-To the beautiful, red-haired, Irish

-HO

-princess who was wearing a grey sweat-shirt in the lobby of the Brare at 2:30 Thurs Nov 3: I was mesmerized by you
+THANK-YOU ST PATRIC

+LIESI

+Bush VS. LIBERTY

+Don't Buy the Bush Lie!

+ANYONE want a USC plane ticket? call

+VICKI,

+Can you think of a long list of EXOTIC

+ways to celebrate your birthday, all in

+ONE night?
+WE CAN!
+"The Garden

+(and J.B.)
+HAPPY 19TH BIRTHDAYI

+ST. EDWARD'S HALL FORUM PRESENTS PROF. DAVID LINK, DEAN OF NOTRE DAME'S LAW SCHOOL, SPEAKING ON "HOW I THINK YOU SHOULD PREPARE FOR LAW SCHOOL," TONIGHT AT 7:00 P.M., FIRST FLOOR LOUNGE.

+ALL ARE INVITEDI

+FOCUS ON YOUR CAREER

+A WORKSHOP FOR ANY STUDENT

+WHO IS UNCLEAR CONCERNING

+THEIR CAREER DIRECTION.

+TONIGHT, 6:30 p.m.;

+FOSTER ROOM, LAFORTUNE.
+PRESENTED BY CAREER & PLACEMENT.

+STUDENTS OF ALL MAJORS INVITED.

+FOCUS ON YOUR CAREER

+A WORKSHOP FOR ANY STUDENT

+WHO IS UNCLEAR CONCERNING

+THEIR CAREER DIRECTION.

+TONIGHT, 6:30 p.m.- 8:30 p.m.;

+FOSTER ROOM, LAFORTUNE.
+PRE

+SENTED BY CAREER & PLACEMENT.

+STUDENTS OF ALL MAJORS INVITED.

-I need a ride to LOUISVILLE for Thanks
+charge is 10 cents per five characters per day.
+I need a ride to LOUISVILLE for Thanksgiving.

-giving.
 Leave early Tuesday, Nov.
 22. Name terms.
-Call T.J. at # 3810

-Does anyone have access to 2 USC tick-

-Tony Rice, We had faith in your arm and

-you really came through for us.
-The entire

-team has worked and sacrificed for the

-student body.
-You're welcome for our

-LONG ISLAND STUDENTS Don't

-go home for X-mas by plane.
-Take the Bus From Hell!!!
-About \$80 round trip.

-THIS WEEK ONLY-UNIV PIZZA DLVY

-BEATS THE REST.
-GIVE OUR DRIVER ANY OTHER STORE'S COUPON AND

-WE'LL TAKE \$1 OFF YOUR HALF OF

-FULL SHEETIN OPEN UNTIL 3 AM

-HEY SENIORS ...

-The Christmas Formal is where it's at.
+Call T.J. at # 3810 Does anyone have access to 2 USC tickets? or know of any possible sources?
+Please call Susan 283-4266 Tony Rice, We had faith in your arm and you really came through for us.
+The entire team has worked and sacrificed for the student body.
+You're welcome for our support. "" LONG ISLAND STUDENTS "" Don't go home for X-mas by plane.
+Take the Bus From HellIII About \$80 round trip.
+Fliers will be mailed soon.
+ONLY DORKS FLYI LOU (x1433) UNIV PIZZA DLVY 277-8889 THIS WEEK ONLY-UNIV PIZZA DLVY BEATS THE REST.
+GIVE OUR DRIVER ANY OTHER STORE'S COUPON AND WE'LL TAKE \$1 OFF YOUR HALF OR FULL SHEETIII OPEN UNTIL 3 AM FRISAT 277-8889 HEY SENIORS...
+Jingle Bell, Jingle Bell Going to an SYR is hell.
+You and I, we both know that, The Christmas Formal is where it's at.

-Be sure to sign-up before you leave for
+Be sure to sign-up before you leave for Thanksgiving...
 HO

-ONLY A GRINCH.
+НО

+......